Do I Need A Business Water Audit?

-In this article we’re not only going to show you exactly how a business water audit works, but we’re going to help you find the best way to get it done too.
-Whether you would like to conduct your own desktop audit, or seek a more professional commercial water audit, we will breakdown what a water audit involves providing you with everything you need to now to combat those water bills.
+In this article, we’re not only going to show you exactly how a business water audit works, but we’re going to help you find the best way to get it done too.
+Whether you would like to conduct your own desktop audit or seek a more professional commercial water audit, we will break down what a water audit involves providing you with everything you need to know to combat those business water bills.

 Put simply, a business water audit is a process which helps your company identify how it can save money on water bills.
 It most often includes an analysis of infrastructure, supply and drainage.

 Infrastructure analysis tells you how you can optimise your equipment to save water.
 In the service industry, for example, water audits will often focus on adding water-efficient fittings such as tap aerators.
 Though a simple change, a tap aerator could allow a business to save up to 8 litres of water per minute.

 Analysing your business water supply allows you to assess whether you can save on business water at the source.
 Auditors will also check your water bills for discrepancies.
 After this, a plan will be created to allow you to reduce water usage and lower water bills.
 This might include swapping to a new water plan.

 You can do all of this yourself, but you might choose to hire an auditor; in the next section, we will explore the benefits of this.

 Like with many business investments, a business water audit might seem like an unnecessary cost but it can save you a lot of time and money in the long run.
 Business water audits will identify any issues, list recommendations on how much the issue is costing you and recommend any water efficiency measures you can introduce to save money.